 1. Make a pot of coffee

-2. Pour exactly 1 cup of water into 1 mug, start the stop watch, then measure and record the temperature with the thermometer.
+2. Pour exactly 1 cup of hot coffee into 1 mug, start the stop watch, then measure and record the temperature with the thermometer.

 3. Repeat with the second mug and then the third mug.